MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. The process to deploy the Defender XDR workspace should start and you should see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
 We're preparing new spaces for your data and connecting them.** It takes approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it's required for the next Lab.*

-    >**Note:** Disregard any pop-up error messages.
+    >**Note:** Disregard pop-up error messages saying *Some of your data cannot be retrieved*.
 If the message "Hang on!
-We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
-Please try again later",  select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".
+We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message *Failed to load data storage location.
+Please try again later*, select "Alert service settings" from the "General" menu.

 1. When the new space completes successfully, you're going to see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
 You'll also see **Preview Features** turned on.